ekspla/xoss_sync/README.md

 ## Usage (PC version)
 1. Install bluetooth low energy interface/driver software on your PC.

-2. Check if your device and the PC can be paired.
+2. Check if your device and the PC can be connected.

 3. Install [Python](https://www.python.org/) (of course).